Skip to main navigation Skip to main content Skip to footer

 What kind of medical care is covered by catastrophic health insurance?

-Once you meet your plan deductible, catastrophic coverage would pay for accidents, unexpected injuries, sudden emergency illnesses, etc. These plans also provide 100% coverage for certain preventive care services—annual check-up, flu shot, certain types of routine screenings, and more.
+Once you meet your plan deductible, catastrophic coverage would pay for accidents, unexpected injuries, sudden emergency illnesses, etc. These plans also provide 100% coverage for certain preventive care services, such as your annual check-up, flu shot, certain types of routine screenings, and more.

 Most catastrophic plans also cover you for at least three visits to a PCP.

-How do I qualify for an exemption so that I can get catastrophic health coverage?
+How do you qualify for an exemption so that I can get catastrophic health coverage?

 • Homelessness